imightexist/betahealth/README.md

 Great repository names are short and memorable.
 Need inspiration?
 How about betahealth?<br>
 ![](hotbar.PNG)

+do not use update 2, use update 1!!!!
 ## what it doez
 * removes hunger bar
 * no like actually removes the icon